mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 ### `detect_standalone_master`

 Detect standalone master servers.
-This feature takes a boolean parameter and is disabled by default.
+This feature takes a boolean parameter and from MaxScale 2.2.1 onwards is enabled by default.
+Up until MaxScale 2.2.0 it was disabled by default.
 In MaxScale 2.1.0, this parameter was called `failover`.

 This parameter is intended to be used with simple, two node master-slave pairs where the failure of the master can be resolved by "promoting" the slave as the